 3. See Monte Albán

-This pre-Colombian archeological site is located just 15 minutes outside the city.
+This pre-Columbian archeological site is located just 15 minutes outside the city.
 Founded in the 6th century BCE, it’s a UNESCO World Heritage Site full of ancient Zapotec pyramids, terraces, and canals that span several miles.
 Admission is 70 MXN while full-day tours (that include other stops) are 724 MXN.

 4. Explore Mitla

-This pre-Colombian UNESCO site was built in 850 CE and was mostly destroyed by the Spanish when they arrived in the mid-16th century.
+This pre-Columbian UNESCO site was built in 850 CE and was mostly destroyed by the Spanish when they arrived in the mid-16th century.
 However, some buildings were left intact, which you can get up close and explore (some of which date as far back as 400 CE).
 Mitla was one of the main religious and spiritual hubs for the indigenous Zapotec and Mixtec people, and was used as a sacred burial site.
 Admission is 75 MXN while skip-the-line tickets are 160 MXN.

 5. Try a street-stall hamberguesa